MeanderingProgrammer/render-markdown.nvim/README.md

     -- vim modes that will show a rendered view of the markdown file, all other -- modes will be uneffected by this plugin render_modes = { 'n', 'c' },
-    -- Characters that will replace the # at the start of markdown headings headings = { '󰲡', '󰲣', '󰲥', '󰲧', '󰲩', '󰲫' },
+    -- Characters that will replace the # at the start of headings headings = { '󰲡', '󰲣', '󰲥', '󰲧', '󰲩', '󰲫' },
     -- Character to use for the bullet point in lists bullet = '○',
+    -- Character that will replace the > at the start of block quotes quote = '┃',
-    highlights = {
+    -- Define the highlight groups to use when rendering various components highlights = {
         heading = {
-            -- Used for rendering heading line backgrounds backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' }, -- Used for rendering the foreground of the heading character only foregrounds = {
+            -- Background of heading line
+            backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' },
+            -- Foreground of heading character only
+            foregrounds = {
                 'markdownH1',
                 'markdownH2',